lizallyn/lizallyn.github.io/research/pinniped.md

 ### The Impact
 The results from this study will be used by our partners in other tribal resource management agencies to structure pinniped management in their Usual & Accustomed areas and identify data gaps for future monitoring efforts.

+This project was funded by an award from Washington Sea Grant to the Makah Tribe (R/HCE-28).

 ![](/assets/img/ban_sea_lions.png)